top of page

 What to Pack in the Maldives

-Underwater Camera You'll capture some incredible images while experiencing the Maldives' incredibly colorful underwater life!
+Underwater Camera You'll capture some incredible images while experiencing the Maldives' incredibly colourful underwater life!
 We recommend purchasing a GoPro camera before your vacation so you can get photos when you swim off your water villa, snorkel with turtles, whale sharks and manta or tick scuba diving off your bucket list.
-Another option for the more advance videographer is the Insta360 X3 but it it a little more complicated to use and edit.
+Another option for the more advanced videographer is the Insta360 X3, but it is a little more complicated to use and edit.
 Drone If you're interested in photography, you should know that a drone allows for some insane shots!
 Please check the hotel's policy first, as some resorts prohibit flying your drone over private bungalows.
 Simply adhere to the regulations, and you will be alright!
-Our favourite drone is the DJI Mini because it is small and lightweight, great quality and easy to use.
+Our favourite drone is the DJI Mini because it is small and lightweight.
+It is also great quality and easy to use.

 Here is our packing list for your Maldives vacation.
 As you can see, this list is relatively short.
 You don't need much, so our advice is to pack lightly and simply enjoy it!